-Allan Rogers Donaldson (novelist, short-story writer, and English professor) was born 2 October 1929 in Taber, Alberta.
+Allan Rogers Donaldson (novelist, short-story writer, and English professor) was born 2 October 1929 in Taber, Alberta, and he died on 8 April 2022 in Fredericton, NB.
 His published works—a collection of short stories titled Paradise Siding (1984) and a novel, Maclean (2005)—show the influence of his early life in Carleton County during the 1930s and ’40s.
 His fiction describes life in a small town on the Saint John River, focusing strongly on characters and exploring the lasting local impacts of war on even those communities that are geographically distant from the front lines of conflict.

 After living in Taber for a short time, Donaldson returned with his mother, Daisy (Rogers), to Woodstock in 1931, where her Irish immigrant ancestors had lived for several generations.
 Donaldson’s father, Allan, remained in Alberta, where he was employed as a ranch worker.
 The younger Allan lived in Woodstock and surrounding communities until he moved to Fredericton to attend the University of New Brunswick in 1945.
-He currently (2009) lives in Fredericton with his wife, Marjory, a painter and portraitist of significant renown.
+He lived for many years in Fredericton with his wife, Marjory, a painter and portraitist of significant renown.

 Donaldson’s primary and secondary education took place at Woodstock’s L.P.
 Fisher Memorial School.
 In 1945 he graduated at the top of his class, receiving a Beaverbrook undergraduate scholarship that allowed him to attend UNB in Fredericton.
 While studying there, Donaldson lived in the Beaverbrook Residence, where, he later learned, some of the other residents jokingly called him “Red Allan” because of his red hair and left-leaning sympathies.